Yuhanlolo/StayFocus/README.md

 - `chatbot-reflection`: full version of StayFocused.

 **📖 What you need to configure:**
-- OpenAI api-key;
-- Database configurations.
-- Server and backend address in files under `src/gpt_apis` of the `chatbot-reflection` branch.
+- GPT-apis on the server, and configure the urls in files under `src/gpt_apis` of the `chatbot-reflection` branch;
+- Database configurations in `src/api/firebase.ts`.